adnammit/media-client/README.md

 * fonts, my dude
 * contact form?
 * improve or remove page loader
-* get knowing about CompositionAPI and OptionsAPI -- check that you're using best practices
 * scss -- maybe? css may be preferred
 * see if i can detect dark mode and set to dark automatically:
     ```js